-The menu starts off with familiar standards like fajitas (your choice of corn or flour tortillas), burritos, enchiladas, tacos, quesadillas, and chimichangas.
+One of Tokyo's early Tex-Mex pioneers, Junkadelic turns out credible versions of the Tex-Mex standards found in southern California, where the owner used to live.
+The menu starts off with familiar dishes like fajitas (your choice of corn or flour tortillas), burritos, enchiladas, tacos, quesadillas, and chimichangas.
 Digging a bit deeper, you'll also find nice chili rellenos (mild chili peppers stuffed with meat), seafood empanada (reminiscent of a Mexican-style Chinese stir-fry), and arroz con camarones (Mexican rice with fantastic plump shrimps and two different chili sauces).

 One of our favorite dishes here is the birria - a hearty lamb stew made with tender meat and lots of vegetables in a rich sauce.
 It's not on the regular menu but you can often find it on the specials board, which is always worth studying.
 Another recommendation is the juicy sauteed shrimp in garlic, which is far more onion- and cilantro-oriented than the Spanish version of this dish that's so popular in Tokyo these days.

 Pretty much everything we've tried here is good.
 Our only complaint is that the food just isn't spicy enough - most of the dishes are toned down quite a bit compared the versions you'd find in Southern California.
 If you like it hot, we'd suggest a side order of jalapenos (Y300) to add to your dishes.

 The dining area is anchored by an open kitchen to one side and an equally big bar in back, a hint that the drinks selection is just as important as the food.
 Of course you'll find margaritas, along with some 20 kinds of tequila by the shot.
 More surprisingly there are also 20 twenty kinds of premium rum.